aphex-vim/soapie.space/_posts/2023-09-28-photography-final.md

 !["A black and white image of a beagle sitting on a bed."](/assets/pixelsorting2.jpg)

 This is an example of a mask, it was created manually using a threshold filter.
-Essentially, pixel over a certain brightness has been set to white, and every pixel below a certain brightness has been set to black.
+Essentially, pixels over a certain brightness has been set to white, pixels below a certain brightness has been set to black.
 The pixel sorter uses this image to determine what parts of the original source image are to be sorted.

 !["An image of a black beagle, with a vertical pixel sorting effect applied"](/assets/pixelsorting3.jpg)